Published December 10, 2015

 Timothy D. Quinn, MD, assistant professor, joined the department from Holy Cross Hospital in Maryland.
 He completed a critical care medicine fellowship at Brigham and Women’s Hospital-Harvard Medical School in 2013.

-Quinn is also a clinical assistant professor of anesthesiology at Roswell Park Cancer Institute.
+Quinn is also a clinical assistant professor of anesthesiology at Roswell Park Comprehensive Cancer Center.

 Raphael Mark, MD, assistant professor.

 Patrick M. Boland, MD, assistant professor.